grafana/grafana/docs/sources/administration/manage-user-preferences/_index.md

 ## Edit your preferences

 You can choose the way you would like data to appear in Grafana, including the UI theme, home dashboard, timezone, and first day of the week.
 You can set these preferences for your own account, for a team, for an organization, or Grafana-wide using configuration settings.
 Your user preferences take precedence over team, organization, and Grafana default preferences.
-For more information, see [Grafana preferences]({{< relref "../administration/preferences/_index.md">}}).
+For more information, see [Grafana preferences]({{< relref "../../administration/preferences/_index.md">}}).

 - **UI theme** determines whether Grafana appears in light mode or dark mode.
-This is set to dark mode by default.
+By default, UI theme is set to dark mode.
-- **Home dashboard** refers to the first dashboard you see when you sign in to Grafana.
+- **Home dashboard** refers to the dashboard you see when you sign in to Grafana.
 By default, this is set to the Home dashboard.
-- **Timezone** is used by dashboards when you set time ranges, so that you view data in your own time instead of UTC.
+- **Timezone** is used by dashboards when you set time ranges, so that you view data in your timezone instead of UTC.
-- **Week start** is the first day of the week you prefer to use in certain dashboard time ranges, like the time range `This week`.
+- **Week start** is the first day of the week you want to use in dashboard time ranges, for example, `This week`.

 **To edit your preferences**:

 1. Sign in to Grafana.
-2. Hover your cursor over the user icon in the lower-left corner of the page, and click **Preferences**.
+1. Hover your cursor over the user icon in the lower-left corner of the page, and click **Preferences**.
-3. Update any of the values in the **Preferences** section.
+1. Update any of the values in the **Preferences** section.
-4. Click **Save** at the bottom of the Preferences section.
+1. Click **Save** at the bottom of the Preferences section.

 ## Switch organizations